qdzo/ceylon-config/README.md

 In each of these dirs create config file: `config.json` or `config.toml`.

-We must get such paths in project root:
+You must get such paths in project root:

 * `config/dev/config.json`
 * `config/test/config.toml`